 Always choose plants you don’t mind being destroyed, as hermit crabs will damage any plants in their habitat.
 Hermit crabs will methodically strip down the leaves, vines, and stalks.

 This may sound disastrous, but it’s good news.
 It shows that your hermit crabs are in good health and willing to climb over new terrain and search for food.
 With the right plants, hermit crabs will gain nutrients and enrichment.
 However, this comes at the cost of the plant.

 So, if you hate to see your plants being destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.

 Best Hermit Crab Habitat Plants

-In normal environments, all they need is a fine misting every now and then.
+In normal environments, all they need is a fine misting occasionally.
 Inside a tank, they won’t need any water.
-Instead, air plants gather all necessary moisture from the air.
+Instead, air plants gather all the necessary moisture from the air.

 Air plants refer to the flora in the Tillandsia species.
-This species has leaves that branch from the center and then taper upwards and outwards.
+This species has leaves that branch from the center and taper upwards and outwards.
 As a whole, they look like thick grass or octopus tentacles.

 - Ionantha rubra

 Do you like the appearance of air plants?
 If so, you should consider other plants in the bromeliad family.

 Much like air plants, bromeliads don’t need soil to grow.
 They can be attached to a ledge, like a piece of wood, and can survive long periods without water.